-- one that will get better on its own, or
+- One that will get better on its own.

 Over the counter medicines can be bought from pharmacies and local shops without a prescription.
 They are also often cheaper this way and you can get them without making an appointment to see a doctor.
 It is also cheaper for the NHS.

 What if my symptoms don’t improve?

 Your local pharmacy team can tell you how long to expect the symptoms of your condition to last.